frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 Jan 19, 2022 - Avinadad ads GPIO 3 for battery voltage sensing
 Jan 20, 2022 - Mohammed using 1 GB NAND/SD
 https://lcsc.com/product-detail/NAND-FLASH_XTX-XTSD01GLGEAG_C558837.html
+Jan 20, 2022 - Avinadad is basing higher pull-up resistors for I2C to lower the battery drain.
+The board is not user expandable to add more devices to the I2C bus.
+The board needs to operate while USB is connected and charging the battery.
+I anticipate users plugging in a USB powerbank to keep the watch going as they play games on it.

 Question?
 Ask principal maintainer Frank Cohen, fcohen@votsh.com